Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Typically, the more Disney+ customers use the same shared IP addresses, the more likely they’ll be detected and blocked.

-Where is Disney+ Available?
+Where Is Disney+ Available?